thimc/fungus/README.md

 	./fungus <file.bf>

-_NOTE: If no arguments are passed to fungus, it will read from standard input._
+_NOTE: fungus will read from standard input if no arguments are passed_

 ## License